metabolismregulation/metabolismregulation.github.io/about.md

 permalink: /about/
 ---

-The project was initiated by the European Institute of Systems Biology and Medicine in collaboration with Reactome and the Luxembough Centre for Systems Biomedicine.
+The project was initiated by the European Institute of Systems Biology and Medicine in collaboration with Reactome, the Luxembough Centre for Systems Biomedicine and Insitut Curie.

 ### Contact